bistonigroup/LDDsuite/README.md

 ## Credits
-If you use the LDD program suite in your research or any publication, please cite the author(s).
+If you use the LDD suite in your research or any publication, please cite the author(s).

 ## License
 Distributed under the MIT License.
 See _LICENSE_ for more information.

 ## Contact
-For general inquiries, feedback, or assistance with using the LDD program suite, please contact us at:
+For general inquiries, feedback, or assistance with using the LDD suite, please contact us at:

 Gianluca Regni - [_gianluca.regni@studenti.unipg.it_](mailto:gianluca.regni@studenti.unipg.it)
 Lorenzo Baldinelli - [_lorenzo.baldinelli@studenti.unipg.it_](mailto:lorenzo.baldinelli@studenti.unipg.it)